Posted On: 1:21 p.m. | January 17, 2014

-Framework presents the best images of the 2013 Rose Parade as captured by the photojournalists of the Los Angeles Times.
+Framework presents a glimpse of the energy, the excitement, the fashions and the winners, captured by the photojournalists of the Los Angeles Times.

 Enjoy!
 View Post»